 What is this?

 Through most of 2020 and 2021 as the coronavirus pandemic swept the world, I got into a nice rhythm doing meal planning and sharing it with the world through a newsletter.
 Especially in the first months, I had to eat at home, and I wanted to minimize grocery trips.
-As the pandemic began winding down, that became harder: I don’t want to be that person who takes photos of everything at restaurants, or share my opinions of my friends’ cooking online.
+As the pandemic began winding down, that became harder: I don’t want to be that person who takes photos of everything at restaurants, or who shares my opinions of my friends’ cooking online.

 I thought about trying to write a cookbook, but instead I’ve settled on setting up my second attempt at a food blog.
 I’m hoping the lessons I learned through my pandemic newsletter experience will translate into something more successful than my first try at this.